intel/pepc/docs/misc-uncore-elc.md

 pepc uncore config --elc-high-threshold-status off --mechanisms tpmi
 ```

-**Note:** the '--elc-mid-zone-min-freq' option is supported only when using the 'tpmi' mechanism, as the
+**Note:** the `--elc-mid-zone-min-freq` option is supported only when using the 'tpmi' mechanism, as
-Linux kernel uncore driver does not provide a 'sysfs' interface for this property.
+the Linux kernel uncore driver does not provide a 'sysfs' interface for this property.

 ### TPMI Mechanism